vladfilipro/rig-unit-test/readme.md

 # rig-unit-test
-A rig containing a task used for running unit tests using Karma
+A rig containing tasks used for running unit tests

 ## How to use
 1. Install rigs package: `npm install rigs`